 Reference: Church, J.A., N.J.
 White, R. Coleman, K. Lambeck and J.X.
 Mitrovica (2004), Estimates of the Regional Distribution of sea level Rise over the 1950 to 2000 Period.
 Journal of Climate, 17, 2609-2625.

-• Combined TOPEX/Poseidon, Jason-1 and Jason-2/OSTM sea level fields - several versions
+• Combined TOPEX/Poseidon, Jason-1, Jason-2/OSTM and now Jason-3 sea level fields - several versions

-These data sets are a combination of data from TOPEX/Poseidon, Jason-1 and Jason-2/OSTM
+These data sets are a combination of data from TOPEX/Poseidon, Jason-1, Jason-2 and Jason-3

 • near-global (65°S to 65°N), on a 1° × 1° grid

-• monthly averages, currently from January 1993 to September 2009 (will be extended as data becomes available)
+• monthly averages, currently from January 1993 to March 2018 (this is extended as data becomes available)

 • Versions available: